 3. Reeded and fluted fronts

-Texture is big — a reeded (fluted) double vanity adds depth and a high-end feel.
+Texture is big — a reeded (fluted) double vanity adds depth and a high-end feel, catching light across the drawer fronts.
 Our Sonoma reeded line is a best-seller in double-sink widths.
+Reeding pairs especially well with brass hardware and a stone top with soft veining.

 4. Floating double vanities for a larger feel